RosettaCommons/demos/tutorials/advanced_denovo_structure_prediction/folding_tutorial.md

         1. Copy the cst file to your working directory.

-                cp ../input_files/2LZM_dist_w1.cst .
+                cp input_files/2LZM_dist_w1.cst .

         1. Review the cst file by opening it in a text editor.
+For more information, check the [constraint tutorial](Tutorial_8_Constraints).

         1. The cst file has the basic format: